 Step One: User Authentication & Account Creation (by User)

-User opens brows on USER’s COMPUTER or lab computer
+- User opens browser on USER’s COMPUTER or lab computer

 Step Two: Account Assignment (by Administrator)

-Type the user’s UTCID or email address into the Email field (autocomplete may show a list of matches)
+- Type the user’s UTC.edu email address into the Email field

 WordPress Roles (User Levels)